geoFluxus/OSM-Routing/README.md

 | <img src="https://github.com//VasileiosBouzas/OSM-Routing/raw/master/img/original.png" alt="Original" width="400" hspace="20"> | <img src="https://github.com//VasileiosBouzas/OSM-Routing/raw/master/img/simplified.png" alt="Simplified" width="400"> |
 |:---:|:---:|
 | **Original (23132 segments)** | **Simplified (1291 segments)** |

+## Content
+The Github repo contains the following:
+* /data: Includes several .osm files to test the app
+* /source: Contains all the source code fot the app
+* osmpgrouting.py: The main Python script for using the app

+## User's Documentation
+Given that Python 3 is already installed, start the application using osm It is also possible to further extend an available database; new additions are snapped (if necessary) to the existent road network and the general topology is updated to incorporate the changes.